Édgar García (baseball, born 1996)

-Édgar Ernesto García (born October 4, 1996) is a Dominican professional baseball pitcher for the Frederick Atlantic League Team of the Atlantic League of Professional Baseball.
-He made his Major League Baseball (MLB) debut with the Philadelphia Phillies in 2019 and has also played for the Tampa Bay Rays, Cincinnati Reds, and Minnesota Twins.
+Édgar Ernesto García (born October 4, 1996) is a Dominican professional baseball pitcher for the Guelph Royals of the Intercounty Baseball League (IBL).
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Tampa Bay Rays, Cincinnati Reds, and Minnesota Twins.

 Professional career

 Philadelphia Phillies

 García was born in Sabana Grande de Palenque, Dominican Republic.
 He worked out as a shortstop for Phillies scouts initially in the Dominican Republic, but though his batting skills did not impress the scouts they liked his arm.
 He was signed as an international free agent as a pitcher by the Philadelphia Phillies on May 29, 2014, for $30,000.